 go / migrate

-I use plain SQL migration files with -- migrate:up / -- migrate:down
+I use plain SQL migration files in db/migrate/, applied

-No ORM, no DSL, no external migration tool.
+by a small Go runner.
+No ORM, no DSL, no external migration

 Migration files